The 1975: 2020–2021: Notes on a Conditional Form

 On 15 February, the group did their UK tour that lasted until 3 March 2020.
 The tour began in Nottingham's Motor point arena, which holds a capacity of 10,000, and they ended their tour in Dublin after performing in Places such as London's O2, Manchester, Glasgow and other hit places in the UK.
-On 17 February 2020, the band put up a "digital detox" website called MindShowerAI which contained a countdown to their next single as well as several odd messages like “I am doing my mind and my life!” and “I feel comfort and respect."
-A fourth single, ‘The Birthday Party’, was released on 19 February 2020 at the end of the website's countdown.
+On 17 February 2020, the band put up a "digital detox" website called MindShowerAI which contained a countdown to their next single as well as several odd messages like "I am doing my mind and my life!" and "I feel comfort and respect."
+A fourth single, 'The Birthday Party', was released on 19 February 2020 at the end of the website's countdown.
 On 3 April, the band released "Jesus Christ 2005 God Bless America", featuring guest vocals from Phoebe Bridgers, which was followed by "If You're Too Shy (Let Me Know)", featuring guest vocals by FKA Twigs, on 23 April 2020.

 The band's fourth album, Notes on a Conditional Form, was released on 22 May 2020.
 It became the band's fourth consecutive album to reach number one on the UK Albums Chart as well as reaching number one in Australia and number four in the United States.
 On 4 December 2020, the album became certified silver in the UK via Brits certified.

 Many of the band's 2020 shows which were postponed due to the COVID-19 pandemic were ultimately cancelled.
 During this time, lead singer Matty Healy teased future music under the name "Drive Like I Do", and said that the band was working on their fifth studio album, although there was no indication as to when writing, recording, mixing, etc. would be complete.

 In February 2021, No Rome, a Dirty Hit labelmate, announced he was working on a track featuring the 1975 along with Charli XCX, which would make it the second No Rome single to feature the band after 2018's "Narcissist".
 The track's title is "Spinning" and was released on 4 March 2021.
 An EP that Healy and Daniel produced and co-wrote, Beabadoobee's Our Extended Play, was released in March 2021.
 In October 2021, Healy opened for Phoebe Bridgers at the Greek Theatre in Los Angeles on her Reunion Tour.
 He performed two new songs, one called "New York".

-2022–present: Being Funny in a Foreign Language
+2022–2025: Being Funny in a Foreign Language

 On 14 February 2022, the band deactivated their main social media accounts, hinting at new material.
 On 1 June, the band's social media accounts were re-activated, and the beginning of a new era was signalled by a series of posts, and updates to the band's official website.